Sahilbarwal/Edunetinter_project4_sahill-barwal/README.md

-# Personal Finance System using MERN Stack by Kartik Anil Nagare
+# Personal Finance System using MERN Stack by Sahil barwal